sohamkamani/sohamkamani.github.io/_posts/2017-08-24-golang-channels-explained.md

 ## Example #1 - Adding a channel to our goroutine

-Let's now look at some code that introduces how to make and use a channel in Go :
+Let's now look at some code that introduces how to make and use a channel in Go ([Run this code](https://play.golang.org/p/mIRGjGxYM3)):

 ```go
 package main